Innovative Tissue Manipulation

 The devices can be used stand-alone or in a working channel of an endoscope.
 The applications are manifold.

-Pericardial access for pericardiocentesis, epicardial ablation or intrapericardial therapy
+Pericardial access for pericardiocentesis, epicardial ablation, stem cell delivery and intrapericardial therapy

 Currently, the example of pericardial access is described in detail.
 The pericardium is lifted away from the epicardium using a suction head with flexible clamps followed by insertion of a needle into the pericardial cavitiy.
 Without the flexible clamps, turning of the suction head can be associated with loss of vacuum due to the irregular tissue structure of the pericardium with subsequent failure of accessing the pericardial cavitiy.